 Governors nominated by Dept of Education, to serve as governors because of their skills and experience and their interest in education in general.

-Could be a member of an education and library board or someone asked by the education and library board to serve as a governor because of his/her interest in education and in the particular school.
+Could be a member of Education Authority or someone asked by the Education Authority to serve as a governor because of his/her interest in education and in the particular school.

 The parents of pupils at the school elect these.
 They must have a child attending at the time of election.